Secrets and Configuration – Pragmatic Approach

 Conclusion

-To summarize the approach we took to handle secrets and configuration let’s literate over main ideas.
+To summarize the approach we took to handle secrets and configuration, let’s iterate over the main ideas.

-• When starting a program, script, application, service and etc. we pass secrets and configuration as process environment variables.
-This approach supports almost any source of configuration and secrets, most of operating systems and deployment environments.
+• When starting a program, script, application, service, etc., we pass secrets and configuration as process environment variables.
+This approach supports almost any source of configuration and secrets, most operating systems, and deployment environments.

-• For tests that require secrets and configuration we can implement a fixture or take similar approach to inject environment variables from the same source as on application startup.
+• For tests that require secrets and configuration, we can implement a fixture or take a similar approach to inject environment variables from the same source as on application startup.

 Code examples can be found on github.com/PavelHudau.